What to Do in Thailand When It Rains

 Even in the rain, Thai monks continue their daily rituals—an image of calm and devotion unique to Thailand’s rainy season.

-Experience something uniquely Thai with a kitschy, fun karaoke session or explore massive game arcades inside shopping centers.
+Alternatively, experience something uniquely Thai with a kitschy, fun karaoke session or by exploring the massive game arcades often found inside shopping centers.

-The Gulf of Thailand (Koh Samui, Hua Hin) often sees less rain.
-A spontaneous getaway can help you escape the downpour.
+If you’re truly tired of the rain, remember that Thailand’s weather varies by region.
+The Gulf of Thailand (Koh Samui, Hua Hin) often sees significantly less rain during the monsoon season.
+A spontaneous flight or bus trip can help you find the sun again.

 And Why Not… Embrace the Rain as an Experience